Formerly Known As Policy Number: 2.2.2, 23.1

 3. Academic Staff

-Non-professorial academic staff is comprised of the teaching staff (Lecturers, Senior Lecturers, PWR Advanced Lecturer, and Artists-in-Residence), research staff (Research Scientists, Senior Research Scientists, Senior Research Engineers, Senior Research Scholars) and Professional Librarians (Assistant Librarian, Associate Librarian, Librarian, and Senior Librarian).
+Non-professorial academic staff is comprised of the teaching staff (Lecturers, Senior Lecturers, Advanced Lecturers, and Artists-in-Residence), research staff (Research Scientists, Senior Research Scientists, Senior Research Engineers, Senior Research Scholars), and professional library staff (Librarian 1, Librarian 2, Librarian 3, Librarian 4, Library Manager 1, Library Manager 2).
 These appointments are made for a specific period of time, for a continuing term (subject to satisfactory performance, programmatic need, or financial support), or for the duration of an administrative appointment or project.
 Procedures for Academic Staff-Teaching appointments are established by the Provost's Office.
 Procedures for Academic Staff-Research are established by the Office of the Dean of Research.
 Academic staff are not members of the Academic Council.

 4. Other Teaching Titles